logicalperson0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18 The file 18 prints out all /etc/ssh/sshd_config staring with a letter

 19 The file 19 Replace all characters A and c from input to Z and e respectively

+20 The file 20 removes all letters c and C from input.